 6. Who is on your Team Canada?

-Prime Minister Harper just announced the opening of four new trade offices in China, bringing the total in the country to 15, and joining the other 159 globally.
+The Prime Minister just announced the opening of four new trade offices in China, bringing the total in the country to 15, and joining the other 159 globally.
 In a press release, earlier this month, he said, “The four new trade offices announced today will help match local needs with world-class Canadian goods and services.”
 So take his lead and let them help you.

 - Research: Since you already contacted the Canadian federal and provincial offices when deciding to go abroad…